Our verdict

 For narrow-footed runners, however, extra caution is necessary.
 The midfoot can feel a tad too roomy, but it can easily be remedied by cinching the laces down (and more about the laces below).

-The laces are so stretchy and flat; they're "counterproductive" to achieving that locked-in fit.
+The laces are so stretchy and flat; they get in the way of achieving a locked-in fit!
 The laces are also the suspected culprits when it comes to the shoe's rather loose midfoot wrap.

 Although they're solid in the comfort arena, they're just too elastic for that secure feel.
 What's worse is after some miles, they need a retie.